SDITools/cjar/README.md

     in the file navigator in RStudio and save it to that location) *or* within your project’s working directory.

-2. Get the following variables from the CJA project and add them to the file\* (see *Creating an Adobe Console API Project* above) The format of variables in the `.Renviron` file is straightforward.
-If you add all four of the variables above, they would simply each be their own line in the file:
+2. Get the following variables from the CJA project and config.zip file and then add them to the file (see *Creating an Adobe Console API Project* above) The format of variables in the `.Renviron` file is straightforward.

 <!-- -->

     ## JWT creds ##
-    CJA_PRIVATE_KEY=private.key
-    CJA_ORGANIZATION_ID=XXXXXXXXXXXXX@AdobeOrg
-    CJA_TECHNICAL_ID=XXXXXXXXXXXXXXXXXXXX@techacct.adobe.com
     CJA_CLIENT_ID=XXXXXXXXXXXXXXXXXXXX
     CJA_CLIENT_SECRET=XXX-XXXXXXXXXXXXXXXXXXXXXXX
+    CJA_TECHNICAL_ID=XXXXXXXXXXXXXXXXXXXX@techacct.adobe.com
+    CJA_ORGANIZATION_ID=XXXXXXXXXXXXX@AdobeOrg

+    CJA_PRIVATE_KEY=private.key

-After adding these 5 variables to the `.Renviron` file and saving it, restart your R session (**Session &gt; Restart R** in RStudio) and reload `cjar` (`library(cjar)`).
+After adding all 5 variables to the `.Renviron` file and saving it, restart your R session (**Session &gt; Restart R** in RStudio) and reload `cjar` (`library(cjar)`).